 - The different Barn Hunt levels and what they entail

-- How to train your dog for Barn Hunt
+- How to prepare your dog for a Barn Hunt trial

 - My experience at our first Barn Hunt Trial with my rescue Labrador, Burt

 I believe it’s a great time to get involved in this dog sport because the events are relatively small and easy to participate in as a newbie.

 What is Barn Hunt?